|Homepage:||Click to visit|

 Bilkent University offers university accommodation and many services such as a career development center, computer services, health center and library with many English holdings.
 Additionally, there are sporting facilities and clubs for students to join in the student life with Turkish students.

 Turkey is a modern and hospitable country offering students an opportunity to study at the crossroads of East and West.
 A country rich in cultural and historical traditions and artifacts with some of the best Greek and Roman ruins to explore, Turkey is a wonderful learning environment for Richmond students.
 A new high-speed rail line has just been completed between Ankara and Istanbul, to make it easier for students to visit big-city Istanbul during their semester abroad.
 For more information on why to study and travel to Turkey, check the web site http://www.turkeytravelplanner.com/.
 To read exchange student comments regarding their experiences, visit the web page http://www.bilkent.edu.tr/bilkent/academic/international/voices.html.

 Alex Jakubow, a UR student abroad at Bilkent University in the fall 2007 semester, kept a journal of his time in Turkey.
 Click here to read Alex's journal (you must select a week from the drop-down menu to read that week's entries).

 Students should have a 3.00 cumulative GPA.
 However, the grade in the major is most important.
 Participation may be denied, or acceptance may be revoked, if a student's conduct prior to departure raises doubts regarding their suitability for the program abroad.

 Students take English taught courses with Turkish students.
 There is an exchange program coordinator in each department who meets exchange students before the registration and whenever they need assistance.
 UR students will be required to take a beginning Turkish class.
 There are also various levels of Turkish language classes for students who have a Turkish language background.
-To see the undergraduate offerings for visiting students, see here.
+To see the undergraduate offerings for exchange students, see here.

 Students will take 4-5 courses each semester.
 At Bilkent, each courses is valued at three semester credits.
 Bilkent uses a U.S. and GPA grading system.